How to Be Puppywise in three steps

 Be Puppywise by:

-• Knowing what a responsible breeder looks like - consider a Kennel Club assured breeder
+- Knowing what a responsible breeder looks like – look for heath testing badges on our Find a Puppy tool

-• Finding out what health tests to look for
+- Finding out what vaccination records or paperwork to look for

 Learn more about how to find a well-bred puppy